Saturday, Oct. 10, 2020

 Direct Democracy Online could be tweaked “in the future” to accommodate charter amendments “if there is a change in state law.”

-Council may also choose to codify its interpretation of conflicting state and local election rules by stating, definitively, that Colorado law governs charter amendment petitions.
+Council may also choose to codify its interpretation of conflicting state and local election rules by stating, definitively, that Colorado law governs charter Change made to existing documents, resolutions, or ordinances petitions.
 In Bedrooms Are For People’s lawsuit against the city, District Judge Andrew MacDonald noted existing conflicts in the language and the difficulty they presented for residents — or even legal professionals — to understand.

 If council makes that interpretation permanent, it would require double the signatures for charter amendment petitions in even-year elections and give campaigns 90 days to collect them, halving what Boulder previously provided.
 The change would come among numerous steps Boulder has taken in recent years to lessen barriers, including lowering signature thresholds for other types of direct democracy and this pursuit of online signatures.